Find Affordable College Courses

 $37,284 Average Tuition & Fees

-Marywood University did quite well in this year’s ranking of the best value schools for public health students.
-It came in at #6 on the list.
+Marywood University came in at #6 in this year’s edition of the Best Value Public Health Schools in the Middle Atlantic Region ranking.
 Located in the city of Scranton, Marywood is a private not-for-profit school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Marywood are $37,284 a year.